Reputation of William Shakespeare: In Spain

 The knowledge of Shakespeare and his works in European countries, including Spain, arrived centuries after his death and not always easily.

-Even if some folios containing Shakespearean plays managed to arrive in Spain as soon as the end of the 16th century and the first half of the 17th century, they did not have an impact on the theatre and its audience.
-There is evidence that a First Folio and a Second Folio containing historical dramas arrived in the country after 1632, the year in which they were both published in England.
+While it is possible that some Shakespeare plays may have arrived in Spain as soon as the end of the 16th century and the first half of the 17th century, the earliest documented example of a work of Shakespeare's in Spain is The Two Noble Kinsmen, circa 1640.
+But the first editions to reach Spain were in recusant libraries and did not have an impact on playwrights and play-goers in Spain.

+There is weak evidence that a First Folio and strong evidence that Second Folio containing historical dramas arrived in the country after 1632, the year in which the latter was published in England.
 There is also evidence of a third Folio imported in Spain in 1742 but it is now lost.
 However, these editions alone were not sufficient to spark the interest of Spanish writers and critics.
-Shakespeare’s works began to be read by a larger number of intellectuals in the 18th century; however, Shakespeare did not arrive to Spain in his original language, but he began to be studied thanks to French adaptations and rewritings.
+Shakespeare's works began to be read by a larger number of intellectuals in the 18th century; however, Shakespeare did not arrive to Spain in his original language, but he began to be studied thanks to French adaptations and rewritings.
 Spanish scholars rarely read Shakespeare in English.

 The arrival of Shakespeare in the country brought with it the debate on theatre, its rules, its virtues and vices.
 The classical rules of Spanish, French and Italian theatre, derived from the classical theatre, were often an obstacle for the introduction of innovations coming from different theatrical traditions.
 English theatre, for instance, did not respect classical rules.
 This provoked admiration but, at the same time, rejection for Shakespeare and his works: on one hand his imagination was admired but on the other he used too many features that did not find their place in the Spanish tradition.
 Those critics who expressed their judgment on the Bard in the 18th century judged him from a classical perspective and since he did not comply with the classical rules of theatre, he was not worth of appreciation.
 As a consequence, his works began to be translated only at the end of the 18th century.
 The first Spanish translation of Shakespeare dates to 1798, when Leandro Fernandéz de Moratìn translated Hamlet.
 However, the first tragedy to be translated directly from the original English version, without the mediation of a French text, dates to 1838 and it was Macbeth translated by José García de Villalta.
 Shakespearean plays began to be represented in Spanish theatres only at the beginning of the 19th century but they were often neoclassic adaptations derived from French rewritings.
 Between 1808 and 1817 Othello, Romeo and Juliet and Macbeth were brought to the stage.
 Shakespeare began to be appreciated more with the advent of Romanticism.